 Company administrators have the highest level of access.
-They have complete control of all company and site data, including Kinsta DNS.
+They have complete control of all company and site data, including Kinsta DNS and migration requests.
 Only give company administrator access to users who you trust.

-A company developer has access to manage all sites (including deleting them), Kinsta DNS, and can manage site-level users, but does not see billing details or company settings.
+A company developer has access to manage all sites (including deleting them), Kinsta DNS, and can manage site-level users, but does not see billing details, company settings, or migration requests.

 Site administrators have complete access to a site and have full control of all environments attached to that site.
-The only action they are not permitted to do is remove a site from a company’s account.
+The only actions they are not permitted to do are removing a site from a company’s account or submitting or managing migration requests.
 Note that a single user may be a site administrator for multiple sites.

 Site developers have access to the staging environment for a single site.
 They have full control over the staging environment only and can perform any actions apart from removing the staging environment or pushing it to live.
 Note that a single user may be a site developer for multiple sites.

 Site developers do not have access to analytics, user management, migrations, or the activity log features In MyKinsta.